nadiamariduena/python-intro-2024-privat/z_OS_onPython.md

 **Efficiency:** multer handles the complexities of parsing file uploads efficiently, allowing your application to focus on business logic rather than low-level file handling.

+**Flexibility:** After multer stores files temporarily, fs gives you the flexibility to perform any additional file system operations needed—such as validating file types, resizing images, or organizing files into directories.

 <br>